Below are some common questions we receive. If you don't see what you are looking for, please contact us.

-Dr. David Vaughan developed a micro-fragmentation and fusion method to speed the growth in slow growing corals.
-He calls them “corals of opportunity.”
+Micro-fragmentation and fusion to speed the growth in slow growing corals.
+Called corals of opportunity.
 This makes it possible to mass-produce reef-building corals for transplanting onto dead or dying reefs that once took centuries to develop- slowing or even reversing the alarming loss of corals.
 Imagine being able to grow a coral head the size of a basketball in just two years instead of 75.

 Even though we’ve rapidly increased the growth of resilient coral, these things don’t happen overnight.
-It will take almost a year for your resilient coral to grow and be ready to plant in the wild.
+It will take 6-8 months for your resilient coral to grow and be ready to plant in the wild.
 But, once it's planted you’ll be contacted by us to let you know when and where the coral is planted.
 Together we are helping replenish our reefs and in turn saving our oceans.

 Corals of Opportunity are corals from the wild that are broken from storms or damages and used to start aquaculture operations.

 We screen native coral genotypes for resistance to stressors in the wild.
 That means that we can choose the pieces that are more likely to survive.
 We identify existing corals that have survived todays conditions (resistant strains) or can bounce back after bleaching (resilient) strains as good contenders to make/plant more of.